utgenome/genome-weaver/README.md

 ## Features

-* LArray: large arrays that can hold more than 2G (2^31) entries
+* LArray: large arrays that can hold more than 2G (2^31) entries and can be released from the main memory immediately, unlike the default arrays.
-* Data structures for biological data
+* Efficient data structures for biological data (GLocus, GInterval, PrioritySearchTrees, suffix arrays, BWT, etc.)
-* Mapping data files into objects
+* Biological data format readers
 * FM-index based alignment (soon)
-* Visualiazation libraries for genome browsers
+* Visualiazation libraries for genome browsers.
+Related UTGB:<https://github.com/utgenome/utgb>

 ## Supported Formats